Glossary

 Claim Estimates

-An estimate on an undiscounted basis of the obligation for future loss and loss adjustment expenses resulting from claims due to past events or an estimate of loss and loss adjustment expenses associated with prospective property/casualty risk transfer or risk retention.
-Claim estimates may include elements, such as case reserves, developed by individuals other than actuaries.
+An actuary’s estimate on an undiscounted basis of the obligation for future loss and loss adjustment expense payments resulting from claims due to past events or an actuary’s estimate of loss and loss adjustment expenses associated with prospective property/casualty risk transfer or risk retention.

 Claims